-Well, as you know, we’ve been working our way through the part of the book of Romans, chapters 3, 4 and tonight we come to chapter 5...Romans chapter 5.
-Of course this is Paul’s great treatment of the gospel, powerful...spiritually powerful, life-transforming truth.
-And we come, finally, to chapter 5, having looked at least from chapter 3 briefly the beginning part, but seriously from the middle of the chapter right on through the faith of Abraham in chapter 4, we now come to chapter 5.
+Well, as you know, we’ve been working our way through the heart of the book of Romans, chapters 3, 4, and tonight we come to chapter 5 - Romans chapter 5.
+Of course, this is Paul’s great treatment of the gospel, powerful - spiritually powerful, life-transforming truth.
+And we come, finally, to chapter 5, having looked at least from chapter 3, briefly, the beginning part, but seriously from the middle of the chapter right on through the faith of Abraham in chapter 4, we now come to chapter 5.

-And up to now, we have learned that salvation is by faith alone through grace alone.
-It is not a matter of Law, it is not a matter of works, it is not a matter of human effort.
-The question that poses itself at this point is, is it possible having received this salvation by faith alone through grace alone, apart from works, it is possible to lose this salvation?
+And up to now, we have learned that salvation is by faith alone, through grace alone.
+It is not a matter of law, it is not a matter of works, it is not a matter of human effort.
+The question that poses itself at this point is: Is it possible, having received this salvation by faith alone, through grace alone, apart from works, it is possible to lose this salvation?
 Can it be lost?
 Believe me, this question is a dividing question in the Christian world.
 It has been literally for centuries, for millennia.
 People have debated whether our salvation is permanent, whether it is eternally secure or not.

 One of the historic groups or denominations or associations that holds to this view is the Salvation Army.
-I think we all understand the Salvation Army, we see them around at the Christmas season in particular, but The Salvation Army has been around for a long time.
-And here is what it says in The Salvation Army doctrine, quote: “Some truly converted people have fallen from grace and the danger of doing so threatens every Christian.”
+I think we all understand the Salvation Army, we see them around at the Christmas season in particular, but Salvation Army has been around for a long time.
+And here is what it says in the Salvation Army handbook on doctrine, quote: “Some truly converted people have fallen from grace, and the danger of doing so threatens every Christian.”

 That is a very serious claim.
 Do we all live in mortal danger?
 As Christians, do we all live on the brink of damnation?
-Is our salvation conditional on our ability to maintain it?
-To maintain works sufficient to keep it?
+Is our salvation conditional on our ability to maintain it, to maintain works sufficient to keep it?
 Is it true that if we fail to maintain those works, salvation is forfeited?
 That’s the issue.
 Or on the other hand, is salvation something that cannot be lost?

-Now the reason this issue comes up at the end of chapter 4, kind of goes along this path of thinking, the Jew would say to Paul, “All right, Paul, you say that faith is all that is needed for salvation.
+Now, the reason this issue comes up at the end of chapter 4 kind of goes along this path of thinking: The Jew would say to Paul, “All right, Paul, you say that faith is all that is needed for salvation.
 Faith is all that is needed.
 Are you sure it is enough?
 Are you sure that faith alone can secure that salvation permanently?
 Are you sure it will work?
 What about the future?
 Is faith really enough to escape judgment from God?
-Can faith alone keep us saved and is faith itself sustained?
+Can faith alone keep us saved and is faith itself sustained?”

 None of us is impervious to the assault of the enemy in the matter of our assurance, our confidence, our certainty.
-All of us at some point, some of us at many points, struggle with doubt.
-"I don’t know if I’m really saved.
-I don’t know if I still am saved.
-I don’t know but that I’ve lost my salvation."
-And whenever you are assaulted with doubt and you will be assaulted, that’s why you wear the "helmet of salvation," to protect you from the blows of the enemies who wants to crush your confidence in your salvation.
-Whenever that assault comes, you retreat to these six principles.
+All of us at some point (some of us at many points) struggle with doubt, I don’t know if I’m really saved, I don’t know if I still am saved, I don’t know but that I’ve lost my salvation.
+And whenever you are assaulted with doubt - and you will be assaulted, that’s why you wear the helmet of salvation to protect you from the blows of the enemy as he wants to crush your confidence in your salvation - whenever that assault comes, you retreat to these six principles.

 You can doubt what you don’t know, but you need not doubt what you know.
 So let me help you to know the right things that will mitigate against needless doubt.